VCityTeam/UD-SV/Doc/Devel/Needs/Need003.md

 ### Description

-The purpose is to have a visualization tool for 3d city models (with temporal evolution : 4d), historical documents, and urbanization processes.
-The tool will have two modes : free tour and guided tour.
+We need a visualization tool for 4d city models (3d space + time), historical documents, and urbanization/historical processes.
+The tool will allow the user to explore a document base as well as the 4d scene, and it will feature two modes : free tour and guided tour.
 * In **free tour**, documents are integrated in the 3d scene (billboards) with some of them being hidden (LoD and/or filters) and the user can move freely in the 3d scene, and in time (which modifies which documents are displayed, and city gemotry when available).
 * In **guided tour**, the user is moved from a "tour step" to another.
 A tour step is composed of a date (with corresponding city geometry), a position, an orientation, a document, and a text explaining the relation of this tour step with the global process.
 In each step, the associated historical document is superimposed on the 3d scene and the user camera is positioned so that the 3d scene corresponds to what the document shows (for example : top view camera for a map document).
 Each tour focuses on a specific process, and can link to other related tours.